kylemarkjensen/portfolio-website/_pages/cv/service/CABI_EEG.md

 * Giving an EEG Demonstration at CABI as part of the <a href="/cv/service/ATL_science_festival/">Atlanta Science Festival</a> (03/09/2024)

-In addition, I served as a station leader for the sleep research station at "Brain Blast: A Brain Health Exploration", where I organized and presented an EEG demonstration as part of a broader public health initiative in the Atlanta area.
+In addition, I served as a station leader for the sleep research station at "Brain Blast: A Brain Health Exploration", where I organized and presented an EEG demonstration as part of a broader public health initiative in the Atlanta area (October 2024).

 <div style="display: flex; gap: 10px; width: 100%;">
 <!-- Left Image Wrapper -->